Consumer Debt Statistics

 Consumer Debt Statistics (Editor’s Choice)

-- Student debt contributes about $1.4 trillion to the total US consumer debt.
+- Student debt contributes over $1.5 trillion to the total US consumer debt.

 - 69% of Americans believe debt is a necessity.